utopia-php/orchestration/README.md

     - `name` [String] [Required]

-        The Name given to the container.
+        The name given to the container.

     - `command` [Array]